HannahDelaney/portfolio-site-2020/_case-studies/vitamin-b.md

 ---
 layout: case-study
 order: 3
-seo-description: An e-commerce website for a small family-run honey business.
+seo-description: An e-commerce website built with coded patterns, for a small family-run honey business.
 I designed all branding for the client, in addition to designing and coding the site.
 display-img: /images/vit-b-banner.jpg
 title: "Vitamin Bee"
 preview-img: home-mockup-test.png
 preview-img-alt: A laptop showing the Vitamin Bee homepage.
-preview-copy: An e-commerce site for a small family-run honey and beeswax product business.
+preview-copy: A fully coded e-commerce site built with patterns, for a small family-run honey and beeswax product business.
 preview-case-name-link: vitamin-b
 banner-img: vit-b-banner.jpg
 banner-img-alt: "A laptop showing the Vitamin Bee homepage sitting on a coffee table, with a teacup, candle and white couch in the background."